bmoren/Non-Linear_Player/README.md

 --------------------------------

-Non-Linear Player is a MAX/MSP based Application to mix and display videos in a non-linear order.
+Non-Linear Player is a MAX/MSP based Application to mix and playback videos in a non-linear order.
 It has random, non-repeating random, linear, and keyboard control playback methods.
 It supports separate background audio file playback, and has a video out feature for saving compositions.

 It was created for intro media arts classes and is based on Piotr Szyhalski's original Non-Linear Player for MCAD media classes [http://laborcamp.mcad.edu](http://laborcamp.mcad.edu)